Welcome to the home of the Lincolnshire Land Rover

 Vehicle sharing is now permitted.
 If the person sharing is from the same household PPE is not required.
 If the other person is not from your own household then the vehicle should be sanitised between the users on touch points such as handbrake, steering wheel gearstick etc. Persons sharing a vehicle should be positioned within the running order for events to enable adequate cleaning to be done between runs.

 We have decided within Committee to roll over your 2020 membership to also cover 2021.
-This gesture is to compensate for our reduced calendar due to Covid 19.
-The reduced membership fee (usually from August onwards) will therefore not apply for the remainder of this year and all full memberships will remain at £25.
+This gesture is to compensate for our reduced calendar due to Covid, these Will be sent out soon

 **PLEASE USE THE LINK BELOW TO KEEP YOURSELF INFORMED.
 MEETING MINUTES, RULES CHANGES, NEWS ETC. ARE ALL AVAILABLE ON THE ALRC PAGE.**

 AFTER CAREFUL CONSIDERATION AND DISCUSSION WITHIN COMMITTEE AS CHAIRMAN I REQUEST THAT THE GREEN LANE FROM CLAXBY HOUSE FARM TO WALESBY IS NOT TO BE DRIVEN BY ANY MEMBER OF THE LINCOLNSHIRE LAND ROVER CLUB.

 THIS DECISION HAS NOT BEEN TAKEN LIGHTLY BUT HAS BEEN MADE OUT OF RESPECT TO THE LAND OWNER AND THAT THE LANE NEEDS TIME TO RECOVER FROM THE ABUSE IT CONTINUES TO RECEIVE.